zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 “To move on” means to continue forward with your li fe without worrying about the past.
 Emma also uses the expression here “to let go  of the past.”
 “To let go of the past” means something similar: to stop thinking abo ut things that have happened in the past and, instead, to think about your futur e.

 Uday says, “I don't want to move on.
 If you’ve had the life I’ve had, you’d cling to the past, too.”
 “To cling” (cling) means to hold ti ghtly onto something.
 However, here it means to think about your past all the time  – not to be able to forget about it.
-“To cling to your past” would be the opposite o f “letting go of your past.”
+“To cling to your past” would be the opposite of “letting go of your past.”
 “To let go of” something means to stop holding it, to stop gripping it.
 Uday doesn't want to let go of the past.
 He wants to cling to the pas t.

 Emma says, “But your best days are still to come.”
 Emma is saying that the best things in Uday’s life haven't happened yet, so he s hould be looking forward to what will happen to him, not thinking about the pas t.
 Emma says, “Constantly harking back to days gone by doesn't allow you to l ive in the moment and to plan for the future.”
 “To hark (hark) back to” something  means to refer to something that happened in the past, to remind you of somethi ng that has happened in the past.
 “Days gone by” is a somewhat poetical way of saying “the past” – things that have already happened.